codeCorruption/HoneywordsM/ProVerif/README.txt

 + newProtocolOTP.pv : The model of the solution proposed in Section 4 of the paper 255.
 This code is used for the analysis in section "5.2 Analysis of the new protocol"
 + newProtocolOTPnotAtomic.pv : A modified version of the model in 'newProtocolOTP.pv'; here, the HC processes multiple requests of LS in parallel.
 This code is mentioned in section "5.2 Analysis of the new protocol"

-The folder "Results" contains the attacks found in the verification of "originalHw.pv" and in "newProtocolOTPnotAtomic.pv".
+The folder "Results" contains the attacks found in the verification of "originalHw.pv" (traceCodCorr.pdf) and of "newProtocolOTPnotAtomic.pv" (traceNotAtomic.pdf).

 -----------------------